PalomoProjects/Optical-Character-Recognition-Basic.Net/README.md

 # Optical-Character-Recognition-Basic.Net
-In this project I used the OpenCV library for optical character recognition, the language is in Basic .Net, I want you some tips for integrate this library.
+In this project I used the OpenCV library for optical character recognition, the language is in Basic .Net, I want share with you some tips for integrate this library.